leeboy1984/mailchimp-lambda/README.md

 ##  Authentication

-Set your MailChimp data center, API key, list ID, and username in the `.env` file.
+Set your MailChimp data center, API key, status, and username in the `.env` file.
 Copy the sample to get started:

 ```